t-liu93/Start-graduation-project-meeting/README.md

 # Acknowledgement
 Great appreciation to @Caster https://github.com/Caster et al. who extended the fancy TU/e beamer library for LaTeX, the repository of the library is at https://github.com/Caster/Beamer-TUe.

+The icon images come from Noun Project at https://thenounproject.com/.